Two granted judicial release for role in 2017 fatal shooting

 "I'm hoping the family can take solace that by you being released today on judicial release, I'll have more direct oversight of you than the adult parole authority would have," Judge Marks told Matney.

-Matney remains under community control for 5 years.
+Matney remains under community control for five years.
 He must participate in the county's day reporting program, seek and maintain employment, and have no contact with Mr. Rogers' family.

 Diebert will remain under the adult parole authority's watch for three years.

 The Sixth District Court of Appeals upheld Rivers' and Steins' convictions.
-Rivers was previously sentenced to life in prison for killing Mr. Rogers, while Stein is serving a 6-year term for his role.
+Rivers was previously sentenced to life in prison for killing Mr. Rogers, while Stein is serving a six-year term for his role.